MISSISSAUGA, ON, July 16, 2013 /CNW/ - A new poll released today reveals

 World Vision recently launched a new campaign, No Child For Sale, which provides resources for Canadians to understand child slavery and become more responsible

 consumers.
-Globally, the aid agency is working to change and enforce
+Globally, the agency is working to change and enforce laws,

-laws, educate children, families and communities about children's
+educate children, families and communities about children's rights and

-rights and support people to overcome poverty which often leads to
+support people to overcome poverty which often leads to child slavery.

 *These are some of the findings of an Ipsos Reid survey conducted